UmutGuzel/MoneyDetection/README.md

 It takes the model, and the image in given path. <br>
 It splits the image, but this spliting process making lesser parts than `Split.py`, because I want to it be faster. <br>
 It extracts feature. <br>
-It makes a prediction every splitted image and store in a list. <br>
+It makes a prediction every splitted image and stores in a list. <br>
-After that, It scan the list for checking which prediction there are more, and put the prediction in the image
+After that, It scans the list to check which prediction there are more, and put the prediction in the image

 ---